OliveIsAWord/DrawLisp/docket.md

 # Bugs
 - Conditional declaration
 - `range` sometimes does not include lower bound when `abs(step) > 1`
+- Symbols starting with `_` interpreted as integer literal

 # Outside the code
 - Documentation